Followers

 Disease in War

-In a strange irony, war brings people together.
-Not just the face to face clash of foes but the necessary formation of close-knit units who are thrown together to eat, sleep, train and fight.
-Camps and garrisons become breeding grounds, especially when hygiene is not maintained.
-It is that very closeness that makes them so vulnerable when various outbreaks occur.
+In a strange irony, war unites people.
+Not just through direct clashes between enemies but through the essential bonding of close-knit units who are forced to eat, sleep, train, and fight together.
+Camps and garrisons turn into breeding grounds, especially when hygiene is neglected.
+It is this very closeness that makes them so vulnerable when different outbreaks occur.

 Gathering of soldiers in military camps was